How to make Pickled Eggs, at home, in the kitchen, easily explained with some nice pictures!

 - Some Jars

-Firstly, sterilise the jars, if you don't know how, click here to find out how to sterilise jars..
+- Firstly, you need to sterilise the jars.
+If you don't know how, then , click here to find out how to sterilise jars.

-Add a dash of vinegar to the boiling water, this will stop cracked egg whites from spreading too far in the water.
+- Add a dash of the vinegar to the boiling water.
+This will stop cracked egg whites from spreading too far in the water.
 The vinegar stops any broken egg whites from growing uncontrollably.

 Adding the Eggs